 Commentary: Policies concerning the accrual and use of sick leave should be described.
 The rate of accrual, limitations on accrual, if any, and methods of supervision and control in the use of sick leave should be included.
-(M M M M M)

-22.2.5 A written directive governs the agency's vacation leave program.
+(M M M M M) 22.2.5 A written directive governs the agency's vacation leave program.

 Commentary: Policies with regard to vacation (annual) leave should be described, including the rate of accrual, limitations, if any, on accrual, procedures for scheduling, and supervision and control.

-22.2.6 A written directive describes the agency's retirement program.
+(M M M M M M) 22.2.6 A written directive describes the agency's retirement program.

 Commentary: The agency's retirement program may be provided by a local jurisdiction, the state, or the federal Social Security Act.
 The program may indicate a minimum age requirement and a mandatory age for retirement.
-The directive should note the extent to which each benefit is available to the various classes of personnel employed by the agency (parttime, auxiliary, and reserve personnel, as appropriate).
-(M M M M M)

-22.2.7 A written directive describes the agency's health insurance program.
+The directive should note the extent to which each benefit is available to the various classes of personnel employed by the agency (full-time, part-time, auxiliary, and reserve personnel, as appropriate).
+(M M M M M M) 22.2.7 A written directive describes the agency's health insurance program.

 Commentary: The health insurance plan should include services that the agency determines are most likely to be needed and that would be the most expensive for the employee to bear alone.
-The insurance plan should be reviewed regularly to assure that coverage provisions are suitable in meeting the needs of the agency and its personnel.

-22.2.8 A written directive describes the agency's disability and death benefits program.
+The insurance plan should be reviewed regularly to ensure that coverage provisions are suitable in meeting the needs of the agency and its personnel. ($M \ M \ M \ M \ M$) 22.2.8 A written directive describes the agency's disability and death benefits program.

 Commentary: The agency should, through insurance programs or direct financial support, provide compensation for temporary, partial, or total service-connected disability.
 A monthly compensation for survivors in case of a service-connected death should be provided.
-(M M M M M M)

-22.2.9 A written directive describes the agency's liability protection program.
+(M M M M M M) 22.2.9 A written directive describes the agency's liability protection program.